-Cleaning Accountability Framework Inc ABN 39 608 220 652 (CAF) is an independent, multi-stakeholder organisation comprising of representatives from the property and cleaning services supply chain and industry that aims to recognise and promote best practices, sustainable business models and to protect the rights of cleaners.
+Cleaning Accountability Framework Inc ABN 39 608 220 652 (CAF or we) is an independent, multi-stakeholder organisation comprising of representatives from the property and cleaning services supply chain and industry that aims to recognise and promote best practices, sustainable business models and to protect the rights of cleaners.

 2. Your rights in relation to privacy

 CAF understands the importance of protecting the privacy of an individual’s personal information.
 This policy sets out how CAF aims to protect the privacy of your (you, your) personal information, your rights in relation to your personal information managed by CAF and the way CAF collects, uses and discloses your personal information.

 3. What kinds of personal information does CAF collect?